Robust replication of barrier-style claims on price and volatility: European-style claims

 If $f = \Fv^{-1}[ \fh ]$ where $\fh = \Fv[ f ]$, then formally, we have

-Assuming the various applications of Fubini's Theorem and the Leibniz integral rule are justified, equation \eqref{eq:pricing} relates the value of a European-style claim with a payoff of the form \eqref{eq:euro-style} to the value of a European claim with payoff \eqref{eq:euro.g}.
+Assuming the various applications of Fubini and the Leibniz integral rule are justified, equation \eqref{eq:pricing} relates the value of a European-style claim with a payoff of the form \eqref{eq:euro-style} to the value of a European claim with payoff \eqref{eq:euro.g}.
 Moreover, as

 a replicating strategy for $\varphi(X_T,\<X\>_T)$ can be obtained by taking a (continuous) linear combination of replicating strategies for power-exponential claims with payoffs of the form $\<X\>_T^m \ee^{\ii \om X_T + \ii s \<X\>_T}$.